Pork & Apple Hot Pot is a one pot all day dish that's perfect for autumn.

 750 ml apple juice

 Preheat the oven to 350F (170C).
-Heat the oil in an oven proof pot and cook the onions over medium heat for about 10 minutes until soft.
+Heat the oil in an oven proof pot such as a dutch oven and cook the onions over medium heat for about 10 minutes until soft.
 Remove the onions to a separate bowl.

 Scissor your bacon in small pieces into the hot pt and cook until the pieces start to crisp up.
 Remove the bacon to the same bowl as the onions and mix them together.